wp-plugins/nextgen-facebook/readme.txt

     width="150" height="150" /&gt;
 </code>

 The order in which the attributes are listed is important -- place the "share" attribute before "src" to give it a higher priority.
-If you do not want, or cannot add a "share" attribute to the IMG tag, and would like NextGEN Facebook OG to share smaller IMG thumbnails, you can uncheck the "Ignore Small Images in Content" option on the plugin settings page.
+If you do not want, or cannot add a "share" attribute to the IMG HTML tag, and would like NextGEN Facebook OG to share smaller image thumbnails, you can uncheck the "Ignore Small Images" option on the plugin settings page.
 You can also disable the feature by using the following constant in your wp-config.php or template files (before the wp_head() function).

 <code>
 define( 'NGFB_MIN_IMG_SIZE_DISABLE', true );